Santa Maria Valley

 I’d like to think our work could progress in a straight line, but there always is a bit of trial and error in crafting wine.
 You tack in one direction to achieve something only to find that you’ve gone too far, so you take a new sighting and cast off in a slightly different direction, hoping to achieve your goals.
 Perfection is never attained, but you strive to get closer to your aim.

-In the old days of California wine, we grew big unruly bush vines that produced fruit that ripened unevenly.
+In the old days of California wine, we grew big unruly bush vines that produced fruit which ripened unevenly.
 To deal with the uneven ripeness, we picked the grapes after the least ripe ones were ready.
 As viticulture progressed, we began growing the vines in vertical trellises that allowed all of the fruit to get the same amount of sun exposure, which evened up the ripening.
 Later, further refinements like shoot-thinning, lateral removal, and green thinning contributed to more even maturation.
 These techniques have allowed us to pick physiologically ripe grapes at lower sugar levels, and the Bien Nacido pinot is an example of what we can achieve.
-At lower sugar levels, we find these wines have more floral and spicy nuances.
-They are simply more aromatic.
-That powerful sweet/smooth textural sensation of wine at high alcohol levels is gone, and some will miss it.
+We find these wines have more floral and spicy nuances—they are simply more aromatic.
+However, that powerful smooth textural sensation that one gets in high alcohol wines isn’t present, and some will miss it.
 For me, however, these new wines of ours are fresher and livelier, making them a joy to drink and a pleasure to have with a fine meal.
-This is our 20th Bien Nacido pinot noir from our little section on the east side of Q Block, and I think it is our finest.
+Every year I particularly like the wine we make from these old Martini clone Pinot Noir vines on eastern side of Q block.
+This is our 23rd Bien Nacido pinot noir from our section, and I think it is among our finest.

 Antonio Galloni’s Vinous